 Carrie Cochran is a Pulitzer Prize-winning filmmaker and journalist for the Scripps Washington Bureau's investigative team, where she has worked since April 2018.
 Before moving to D.C., she worked for her hometown paper, The Cincinnati Enquirer, for thirteen years as a reporter, still photographer, and videojournalist.

-In 2018, Cochran won the Pulitzer Prize for local reporting for her contributions to "Seven Days of Heroin."
+In 2018, Cochran was part of the winning team of the Pulitzer Prize for local reporting for her contributions to "Seven Days of Heroin."
 She was the lead producer, the lead editor and a cinematographer for the 30-minute documentary that was part of the winning entry, and was also the reporter and still photographer for several of the written vignettes.
 The documentary also won a National Murrow Award.

 Cochran was one of the lead reporters and lead producers for "The Model City" – a 44-minute documentary and six-part podcast series.
 The project, which included rare interviews from inside the police department, exposed how the Louisville Metro Police Department's failure to reform endangered both citizens and officers – starting in 2016 when the White House chose Louisville to help lead the nation in police reform, up to the killing of Breonna Taylor in 2020.
 The podcast was a Peabody Award finalist in 2022, and the documentary won a National Headliner Award and a National Association for Black Journalists award in 2023.